-Both solutions led to the creation of an attractive site with great user experience on the developer's monitor.
+Both solutions led to the creation of an attractive site with a great user experience on the developer’s monitor.
 However, the liquid site resulted in a condensed design on smaller screens and extremely long lines and columns.

 The fixed-width website was not the best solution for smaller screens optimization either.
 Also, it has led to a lot of empty space on large screens.

 Mobile devices offered a clipped experience, although they were powerful and useful.
-This meant that the two versions of website building had to be updated and optimized with responsive web development tools
+This meant that the two versions of website building had to be updated and optimized with responsive web development tools.

 Flexible layout before responsive design

 To overcome the shortcomings of the previous methods, experts have developed several other approaches.
-Cameron Adams thus wrote a “Resolution dependent layout” post describing a method for creating designs with a great usability across all devices.
+Cameron Adams thus wrote a “Resolution dependent layout” post describing a method for creating designs with great usability across all devices.

-These were the first steps towards responsive web design and development.
+These were the first steps toward responsive web design and development.
 Zoe Mickley Gillenwater was instrumental in describing the fundamentals and requirements of flexible websites, offering a combination of fixed size and filled space.

 - Mobile-first.
 When you create a new resource, it will be easier for you to start from the smallest screen.
 In addition to ease of build, this also tests your content and user interaction with the site.

-- One code for multi publishing.
+- One code for multi-publishing.
 On a responsive site, you write one code and use it for all desktop/mobile devices and browsers.
 This clearly saves you money and time while the site is up and running.